skip to content

 Pageviews

 With Pageviews, you will know the number of times users visited a site or a section on your eCommerce platform or the entire eStore itself.
-You can understand if the content of your website is engaging or enticing enough to keep users on the website long enough.
+You can understand if the content of your website is engaging enough to keep users on the website long enough.
 In addition to that, with Pageviews, you will also get the number of times the page was reloaded and that will give you an idea of the possible errors on your website.
-If the users reload the page repeatedly, then there could be some issues with the page.

 Lowering the bounce rate

 As you all know, the bounce rate is the percentage of average visits of a page by customers who left without browsing any further.
-There are pages that are designed for just a single view, like a number or a specific detail page.
-For such pages, there needs to be metrics to determine if high bounce rates are bad signs.
-Usually, bounce rates can be a result for many reasons like a complicated signup or form-fill page, bad web design, bad website performance, or poor content.
-Further, when it’s about an e-store, a high bounce rate can also mean a high cart abandonment rate.
+Usually, bounce rates can result from reasons like a complicated signup page, bad web design, poor performance, or weak content.
+In an e-store, a high bounce rate can also mean a high cart abandonment rate.

 Using the System Usability Scale